trotttrotttrott/trotttrotttrott.github.com/source/resume/index.markdown

   * Implemented new IT products and transitioned clients from obsolete systems.
   * Maintained the stability and functionality of client computer systems by regularly creating and performing updates for applications and hardware.
   * Trained clients on Quest information technology products by conducting presentations in medical facilities throughout Florida.

+### Education
+#### University of Central Florida
+##### BA, Liberal Arts, _2000 - 2005_
+The Liberal Arts Track is a Bachelor of Arts degree program available to advanced students seeking an individualized, interdisciplinary, non-traditional major.
+Areas of Study: Digital Media, Marketing, Behavioral/Social Science, Music.